eclipse-tractusx/sldt-discovery-finder/docs/1-introduction-and-goals.md

 ### High level requirement

-The Discovery Finder is responsible to help to find an endpoint to a BPD Discovery for a certain type and at last to find an EDC.
+The Discovery Finder is used to find an endpoint to a BPD Discovery for a certain type and at last to find an EDC.

 ### Quality goals